Annaliese BoucherCEO & Director | Designated Safeguarding Lead

 Catherine MosleyChildren’s Play Worker

 Catherine is the Deputy Children’s Lead at SEN Talk.
-Her main role is helping to facilitate high standards or practice for our collaborative play-therapy sessions run throughout the half terms and term time.
+Her main role is helping to facilitate high standards or practice for our collaborative play-therapy sessions which run throughout the half terms and term time.

 As the owner of a handmade jewellery business, she is particularly interested in encouraging expression through creativity and the arts.